sweetsatya/satyamuse.com/inputs/lyrics/v_stepi.md

 The steppe and that voice, two-stringed and melodious And mighty free horses call from within
 And I feel anew the power and wildness
-That rest, ever dormant, in my daily routine
+That stay ever dormant in my daily routine

 I know not if I can tear myself away
 From this cozy life for a moment at least